astronomer/docs/software/environment-variables.md

 ## Overview

-Environment Variables on Astronomer can be used to set both Airflow configurations ([reference here](https://airflow.apache.org/docs/stable/configurations-ref.html)) or custom values, which are then applied to your Airflow Deployment either locally or on Astronomer.
+Environment variables on Astronomer can be used to set both Airflow configurations ([reference here](https://airflow.apache.org/docs/stable/configurations-ref.html)) or custom values, which are then applied to your Airflow Deployment either locally or on Astronomer.

-Environment Variables can be used to set any of the following (and much more):
+Environment variables can be used to set any of the following (and much more):

 - SMTP to enable email alerts
-- Airflow Parallelism and DAG Concurrency
+- Airflow parallelism and DAG concurrency
-- [A secrets backend](secrets-backend.md) to manage your Airflow connections and Variables
+- [A secrets backend](secrets-backend.md) to manage your Airflow connections and variables
-- Store Airflow connections and Variables
+- Store Airflow connections and variables
 - Customize your default DAG view in the Airflow UI (Tree, Graph, Gantt etc.)

 This guide will cover the following:

 - How to set environment variables on Astronomer
 - How environment variables are stored on Astronomer
-- How to store Airflow connections and Variables as Environment Variables
+- How to store Airflow connections and variables as environment variables

 ## Set environment variables on Astronomer

-On Astronomer, there are 3 ways to set Environment Variables:
+On Astronomer, there are 3 ways to set environment variables:

 - via your `.env` file (_Local Only_)
 - via your `Dockerfile`